RichoDemus/autoplaylist/README.md

 * Split channels into subchannels using keywords/regex
 * Some way to bulk-store ranges of read items, like "this item and all older are read"

-## Bugs
-* Currently downloads all items in a feed if it's outdated, could perhaps only download new items